googlefonts/googlefonts.github.io/gf-guide/metrics.md

 #### 8. LineGap values must be 0

 The `LineGap` value is a space added to the line height created by the union of the `(typo/hhea)Ascender` and `(typo/hhea)Descender`.
 It is handled differently according to the environment.
-Most desktop apps will add This leading value above the text line.
+Most desktop apps will add this leading value above the text line.
 It will be shared above *and* under in web browsers and ignored in Windows if `Use_Typo_Metrics` is disabled.
 For better line spacing consistency across platforms, the `(typo/hhea)LineGap` values must be `0`.

-#### 9. Uppercases should be centered in the text line
+#### 9. Uppercase forms should be centered in the text line

-For fonts whose primary script has uppercase letterforms, such as Latin, Greek, and Cyrillic, web designers will thank you if you manage to have the same space above and under capitals: `typoAscender—CapsHeight = abs(typoDescender)`.
-It will make it easier for them to set padding in buttons, for example.
+For fonts whose primary script has uppercase letterforms, such as Latin, Greek, and Cyrillic, web designers will thank you if you manage to have the same space above and under capitals: `typoAscender — CapsHeight = abs(typoDescender)`.
+This will make it easier for them to set padding in buttons, for example.

 #### 10. typo/hheaAscender value should leave open room for stacked diacritics.

-Following recent tests to confirm our vertical metrics policies, we now require the `(typo/hhea)Ascender` to be equal to `Abreveacute U+1EAE`.
+Following recent tests to confirm our vertical metrics policies, we now require that `(typo/hhea)Ascender` be equal to `Abreveacute U+1EAE`.
 For families with multiple weights, you must use the tallest `Abreveacute U+1EAE` (e.g., in the Black master) as the reference point to guarantee uniform positioning across the entire font family.

 Even if the font does not support Vietnamese yet, we strongly suggest estimating the ascenders value foreseeing the `Abreveacute U+1EAE` height based on two main reasons: